 You speak for days.
 Days drag to weeks.
 Weeks drag into months.
 Maybe years.
 Did your date ever sit down?
 Did twenty-five more dates arrive?

 After weeks, months, or years, you remove your blindfold and ear muffs.
-Will the stage and assembly hall be empty, or will piles of people be clamoring over each other to get a closer look at you and perhaps even touch your clothing?
+Will the assembly hall be empty, or will people be clamoring over each other to get a closer look at you and perhaps even touch your clothing?

 Writing a novel, Part II

-We haven't yet gotten to the hard part yet.
+We haven't yet gotten to the hard part.
 After completing your first major work, no one on Earth will know it exists.
-The greatest masterwork ever created will never make a sale until the world learns of it.
+The most extraordinary masterwork ever created will never make a sale until the world learns of it.
 To help get my point here, watch this video.

 A successful author must do two things: